 Our solutions ensure that Managers and Employees can focus their attention on worthwhile projects rather than administration.

-Some of the key features of time@work which enable this are:
+Some of the key features of [email protected] which enable this are:

 A Global Charitable Organisation runs projects throughout the world.
 Their operations in Central Asia do work which is co-funded by the United States government in the form of USAID (United States Agency for International Development).